Reginald Bonham: Teaching career

-Chess achievements
+Chess

-Reginald Bonham won numerous tournaments himself throughout Worcester and the English Midlands.
+Bonham won numerous tournaments throughout Worcester and the English Midlands.

 In 1934, he founded the Braille Chess Magazine (BCM), which he wrote and edited for 25 years, and after World War II, he took up correspondence chess, and founded the first correspondence chess tournament for the blind in 1951.
 In 1951 he founded the International Braille Chess Association which became affiliated with FIDE in 1964.
 Bonham won the first English Blind Chess Championship in 1956.
 In addition to his achievements against the visually impaired, Bonham also had many victories against sighted competition.
 He won the Hastings Reserve Tournament in 1931, the Birmingham Tournament on three consecutive occasions, was Worcestershire County Champion twenty times, was champion of the nine Midlands Counties three times and won the Birmingham Post Cup twice.
 On six occasions he competed in the British Chess Championship where his best result was ninth place.

+Later life

+He died in Worcester, England at the age of 78.